By Damon Poeter

 Scaturro's credo is simple: “Keep your eyes on the road, hands on the wheel and mind on the drive at all times.”

 Sean Scaturro is a CERTIFIED FINANCIAL PLANNER™ practitioner and serves as USAA’s director of life and health insurance advice.
 He joined USAA in 2006 and has served members previously as a wealth manager and a practice management consultant.
-He has 17 years of financial services experience.
 Prior to joining USAA, Sean worked in commercial insurance focusing on workers’ compensation, group health insurance and other financial services.

 Safety guidelines are not intended to be all inclusive, but are provided for your consideration.
 Please use your own judgment to determine what safety features/procedures should be used in each unique situation.